andrec279/video_prediction_project/README.md

 <img width="679" alt="image" src="https://user-images.githubusercontent.com/52364891/233743699-6f519b3d-080a-4534-afe8-de7da88f8f4f.png">

 6. You can now click the "Open Folder" button on the left hand navigation of VSCode and enter /scratch/[YOUR_NETID_HERE]/video_prediction_project/ to get to your project folder, and you can now directly edit the code on your Singularity instance.
 Note that when editing Jupyter notebooks, you'll need to select the kernel that corresponds to your conda environment name, which should work fine after you've downloaded the Python and Jupyter extensions for VSCode in your remote instance.

+## Part 6: Running our model

+1. Use config.py file to set parameters for pretrain and finetune models.
+    - If pretraining for the first time or reconfiguring the parameters set `pretrain` as `True` in config.py file.
+    - If using previously pretrained model, set `pretrain` as `False` and make sure `model_id` is the name of pretrained model you want to use.

+2. Pretrain and/or Finetune model
+    -  Run `python model_pipeline.py` in your singularity
+    -  Once finished running new pretrained and finetuned models will be saved in your current directory.

+3. Predict masks for hidden dataset
+    - Update the file names of those two models (pretrain and finetuned) in the submission.ipynb
+    - Run all codes in submission.ipynb
+    - tensor of masks for the hidden dataset will be saved as submitted_tensor_team12.pt